RitikDutta/BOT-GPT/README.md

 # 🧠 BOT-GPT — Conversational AI + RAG Prototype

+### note (important)
+- rename the .env_sample to .env and add gemini and openai key to test that on local system

 A lightweight prototype of a **conversational AI assistant** built using:

 - **Flask** (backend + routes + UI)